janelleeeeeee/EDM/Midterm Lab Task 2/readme.md

 # Midterm Lab task 2 - Data Cleaning and Transformation using POWER QUERY
 For this task, we are given raw data from Excel (Uncleaned_DS_jobs.csv) and we are Task to perform Data Cleaning and Transformation using POWER QUERY.
+## Task Description:
+Company X would like to extract some useful information from the UnclenedDSJObs csv taken from a Job Posting site available in Kaggle.
+There are a lot of columns available but focus only on generating insights that will answer the ff: questions
+1. exWhich Job Roles pay the highest and least
+2. What size companies pay the best
+3. Where Job Roles or Job Titles pay the best and least in a specific state
 ## Data Cleaning and Transformation
 - Load the raw file
 - Duplicate the raw data